EDUCBA Logo

 types of gaps

-This is an empty space between two trading periods that affect security.
+This is a space between two trading periods that affect security.

 Gap price movements can be located on bar charts and candlestick charts